feature-sliced-design

 • Minimal FSD: app/ + pages/ + shared/

-• Breaking rules: Only as an intentional design choice — document the reason, get team consensus.
+• Breaking rules: Only as an intentional design choice.
+Document the reason in code (comment or ADR).

 • File naming: Domain-based (user.ts, order.ts).
 Never technical-role (types.ts, utils.ts).